 We need to keep telling politicians how important it is for us to have a healthy natural environment, and to protect it for generations to come.
 You can be sure that Friends of the Earth will keep reminding them.
 We hope you will too.

-While the government intends to bring over all EU laws – including the nature directives – into UK law in the short-term, there is still a risk they could be weakened.
+While the government has taken steps to bring all EU laws – including the nature directives – into UK law in the short-term, there is still a risk they could be weakened.

 The environmental problems we face are bigger than the UK.
 Air pollution travels across borders.
 Migrating birds face increasing risks.
 And climate change is a very real and urgent threat that needs global action.
 We need to work on these issues at home and also with our European neighbours, and globally.